gnonio/gl-compute/README.md

 #### Stage Setup Options

-Stages must be fed to gl-compute in the order of computations, a render stage (if any) provided lastly.
+Stages must be fed to gl-compute in the order of computations, a render stage (optional) provided lastly.
-The computation cycle will pass the results of one stage to the next according to it's name (see bellow).
+The computation cycle will pass the results of one stage to the next according to given name (see bellow).
-The last computation stage will pass it's results back to the first stage accordingly.
+The last computation stage will pass it's results back to the first stage as needed (looped algorithms).
 (Logically, first stage data will be empty in the first pass, no data available from last stage).

 ```
 var data = {	dataA: inputA, dataAOut: emptyFloats,
 		dataB: inputB, dataBOut: emptyFloats,
 		dataC: inputC, dataCOut: emptyFloats,
 		dataD: inputD, dataDOut: emptyFloats,
 		dataROut: emptyUInts
 }

 Example callback function
 var callback = function() { console.log( this.output.object[this.output.location] ) }

 var options = {
 	type			: Stage Type - 'COMPUTE' (for the actual computations) or
-									   'RENDER' (can be ommited, optional for visualization purposes only)
+								   'RENDER' (optional for visualization purposes only)

 	draw			: Draw Flag - to activate/deactivate this stage on demand

 	shape			: Stage Shape - These are the dimensions of this stages' output
-						  Length = stageShape[0] * stageShape[1] * 4 (4 = number of components/colors per element)

 	shaderSources	: Shader Sources - to use in this stage
-						  (these are barebones, create them and don't worry about uniform declaration - check uniforms option bellow)
+					  (create them and don't worry about uniform declaration
+					   check uniforms option bellow)

 	uniforms		: Stage Inputs - Data input to be fed to gl-compute

-			{ uniformName : { type: 'sampler2D', object: object, location: string, shape: array, flip: boolean }
+	{ uniformName :
+		{ type: 'sampler2D', object: object, location: string, shape: array, flip: boolean }

-						  These will be made into texture uniforms and fragment shader source will be generated and added correspondingly
+		These will be made into texture uniforms and fragment shader source
+		will be generated and added correspondingly

 		Each named property here becomes the uniform name to be made available in the shader
-						  Both the sampler2D uniform and a ivec2 containing the shape (dimensions) of the input is generated
+		Both the sampler2D uniform and a ivec2 containing the shape of the input is generated

 		GLSL naming conventions apply

-						  The code generation includes a header and comments for your reference (ie. Stage Name and generation/compilation loop)
+		The code generation includes a header and comments for your reference
+		(ie. Stage Name and generation/compilation loop)
 		Use your browser's shader editor to check the complete GLSL code being compiled

 	output			: Stage Output - definitions of the target object where data will be saved

 		{ write: boolean, object: object, location: string, onUpdated: function }

-						  Write Output Flag - This is where the most performance impact occurs, use sparingly when intermediate results are required
+			Write Output Flag - This is where the most performance impact occurs,
+			use sparingly when intermediate results are required

+			Object Reference
-						  Object Reference / Porperty name where the data buffer lies / callback to a function when new data has been writen
+			Attribute name where the data buffer lies
+			callback to a function when new data has been writen
 }

 Inititalise Stages - Provide options as an object, stages will be named here
+compute.preInit( { nameOfStage1: stageOptions1,
+				   nameOfStage2: stageOptions2,
-	compute.preInit( { nameOfStage1: stageOptions1, nameOfStage2: stageOptions2, nameOfStage3: stageOptions3, renderStage: stageRender } )
+				   renderStage: stageRender } )
 ```